 Did you know that traditional Inuit parkas were constructed in a way that corresponded to the parts of a caribou?
 The hoods and hats were made from the skin on a caribou’s head.
 The hide from the torso was used for sewing pants and the jacket.
 Fur from the caribou’s legs became mittens, socks and boots.
 Caribou outfits have two layers.
 On the inner layer the fur faces in and on the outer layer it faces out.

-The exhibit Our Land currently at the Winnipeg Art Gallery has plenty of fashion items that illustrate the artistic talents of their designers and creators.
+During the exhibit Our Land at the Winnipeg Art Gallery I was introduced to many fashion items that illustrated the artistic talents of their designers and creators.

 Check out this fashionable head-gear made from caribou and ermine fur and the skin, feathers and beak of a loon.
 It was used by loon dancers who danced as fast as they could to set the piece of ermine fur attached to the beak into a spin.
 The loon is a bird of vision and speed and it is said that those who wear this loon hat are granted those gifts as well.
-I sometimes tell the children I guide at the gallery the legend of Lumak a blind child whose sight is restored by a loon.
+There is a well-known Inuit legend about a blind boy named Lumak who has his sight restored after swimming with a loon.